-Twin Oaks, built in 1888, is one of the earliest extant examples of Georgian Revival architecture in this country, and is an excellent and notable example of this style.
-Twin Oaks is the only remaining example of a New England frame summer house in Washington, D. C. Twin Oaks was built by Gardiner Greene Hubbard, who made a significant contribution to the development of Washington and the United States through his establishment of the National Geographic Society and his financial support of Alexander Graham Bell which led to the invention and widespread distribution of the telephone.
+Twin Oaks, built in 1888 by Francis Allen, is one of the earliest extant examples of Georgian Revival architecture in this country, and is an excellent and notable example of this style.
+It is is the only remaining example of a New England frame summer house in DC.
+Twin Oaks was built by Gardiner Greene Hubbard, who made a significant contribution to the development of Washington and the United States through his establishment of the National Geographic Society, as well as his financial support of his son-in-law Alexander Graham Bell, which led to the invention and widespread distribution of the telephone.

 DC Inventory: May 18, 1983

 National Register: February 5, 1986